 What Is a Pawn Loan?

 Instead of selling your items forever, many pawn shops also offer pawn loans.
-A pawn loan is when a person gives up possession of something for a brief period of time in exchange for money.
+A pawn shop loan is when a person gives up possession of something for a brief period of time in exchange for money.
 Whatever item the borrower pawns stays in possession of the pawnshop while the borrower pays back their loan.
 Fortunately, pawn shops typically have high security, so borrowers don’t have to worry about their items being lost or stolen.
 Once the borrower pays back the pawnshop owner, they may get their item back.
 If the borrower does not pay back the pawnshop owner, they have the right to keep and sell whatever the borrower pawned.

 More Information About Pawns